Asymmetric

 What the work produces.

-• Category-specific advantages a generalist incumbent structurally can't copy — the terms on which you actually win.
+• Edges in your specific category that a big, do-everything seller can’t easily copy: the terms on which you actually win.

-• Marketplace growth without matching incumbent ad budgets — won on position and relevance, not raw spend.
+• Marketplace growth without matching the big sellers’ ad budgets, won on position and relevance, not raw spend.

-• A marketplace-and-DTC strategy where the marketplace earns the customer and DTC keeps them, compounding equity across both.
+• A plan where the marketplace earns the customer and selling direct keeps them, so both build on each other over time.

-• A defended position once it's working: pricing, content, and advertising logic that protects margin instead of donating it to the platform.
+• A position you can defend once it’s working: pricing, content, and advertising that protects your margin instead of handing it to the platform.

 Frequently asked questions